mrkooll/int-cloud-sre-maksym/rdf/0156-sre-server.md

   entities.
 * **Use of Self-Signed CA**: In this initial version, we are utilizing a self-signed CA for simplicity and ease of setup.
-This approach is adequate for internal, development, or testing environments.
-However, for production environments, it is recommended to use certificates issued by a trusted CA.
+This approach is adequate for internal, development, testing and production environments.
+Since this service will not be public for external customers Self-Signed CA is good for any deployment's type.
 * **Enforcing TLS 1.3**: To ensure that we do not use insecure or outdated protocols, the server is configured to only support TLS 1.3, the latest version of the TLS protocol.
 This is achieved by